Robocall Lawyer Teaches How to Report Robocalls

 Are There Robocall Attorneys?

-A good TCPA lawyer can help you sue a robocaller or another spam caller and potentially make money.
+A good TCPA lawyer can help you send demand letters to a robocaller or another spam caller and potentially make money.
 Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.

-In case you’ve been a victim of a phone scam, you can take your robocall lawsuit further and sue the caller for fraud.
+In case you’ve been a victim of a phone scam, you can take your robocall lawsuit further and send demand letters to the caller for fraud.
 This would be a more complicated operation, but you would be able to get back some of the money you lost.

 Can a Robocall Attorney Help Me to Stop Robocalls?

-Robocall attorneys can help you sue scam callers, but they can’t stop them.
+Robocall attorneys can help you send demand letters to scam callers, but they can’t stop them.
 Since robocalls are easy and affordable, the number of attempted scams is growing every day.
 Although the robocaller you sued will probably give up on calling you, numerous others won’t hesitate to add your number to their calling list.

 You should also be aware that a lot of phone scammers run their operations abroad, so the U.S. laws don’t apply to them.
 While getting some money for robocall harassment is not that bad, the efficient way to reduce the number of calls is to get an advanced robocall blocker.